New York City ethnic enclaves: Italian

 Mulberry Street, Little Italy at night, in 2023.

 People in Little Italy celebrating after the Italian football team won the 2006 FIFA World Cup.

 At 8.3% of the population, Italian Americans compose the largest European American ethnic group in New York City, and are the largest ethnic group in Staten Island (Richmond County), making it the most Italian county in the United States, with 37.7% of the population reporting Italian American ancestry.

 Though Italian immigration began as early as the 17th century, with Pietro Cesare Alberti, from Venice, being the first reported Italian living in the New Amsterdam colony, effective immigration started around 1860 with the founding of the Kingdom of Italy.
 Italian immigration skyrocketed, and lasted that way until 1921, when Congress passed the Emergency Quota Act that slowed the immigration of Italians.
-Most of the Italian immigrants to New York were from Southern Italy, from cities, Sicily, or Naples.
+Most of the Italian immigrants to New York were from Southern Italy, from Sicily, or cities like Naples.

 At one time, Little Italy in Manhattan had over 40,000 Italians and covered seventeen blocks.
 In fact, much of the Lower East Side in general and, until recently, Greenwich Village contained a high Italian population.
-Increasing rent prices, gentrification, and the enlargement of Chinatown have resulting in the shrinking of Little Italy.
+Increasing rent prices caused by gentrification, as well as the passing of older generations, has resulted in the decrease in the Italian population in Little Italy.
 Little Italy is now concentrated around Mulberry Street between Kenmare and Grand streets, with about 5,000 Italian Americans.
 Italian Harlem, which was once home to over 100,000 Italian-Americans, has also largely disappeared since the 1970s, with the exception of Pleasant Avenue.
 East New York, Flatbush, Brooklyn, and Brownsville, Brooklyn also had sizable Italian communities that gradually shrank by the 1970s, though pockets of the older Italian-American communities still exist in these neighborhoods.

 Another wave of immigration occurred after World War II, with an estimated 129,000 to 150,000 Italian immigrants entering New York City between 1945 and 1973.
 They settled in Italian American neighborhoods in the outer boroughs and helped reinvigorate Italian culture and community institutions.
 With the influx of postwar immigrants, Bensonhurst became the largest Italian community in New York City, with 150,000 Italian Americans in the 1980 census.
+In Dyker Heights, 13th Avenue is home to a significant Italian and Italian-American upper middle class to upper class population and is zoned mostly for low-density residential townhouses, with shops on the first floors of some buildings.
+It is a two-way street with one lane in each direction, and ends at Dyker Beach Park and Golf Course at 86th Street.

 Today, Italian neighborhoods with large Italian-American populations include Morris Park, Bronx; Fordham, Bronx, around Arthur Avenue; Country Club, Bronx; Pelham Bay, Bronx; Little Italy, Bronx, Bay Ridge, Brooklyn; Bensonhurst, Brooklyn; Williamsburg, Brooklyn and East Williamsburg; Dyker Heights, Brooklyn, the city's largest Italian neighborhood (as of 2009); Cobble Hill, Brooklyn and Carroll Gardens, Brooklyn; Canarsie, Brooklyn; Astoria, Howard Beach, Middle Village, Whitestone and Ozone Park; and much of Staten Island.